CanarysAutomationsInternal/TailwindTradersLabs-Old/Integrating Azure Pipelines, GitHub, and Azure Boards/README.md

     ![](images/variables-release.png)

-   To get the details navigate to the Azure resource group provisioned earlier.
+   To get the details to navigate to the Azure resource group provisioned earlier.
    Make a note of App service name

     ![](images/appservice-name.png)